Artash-N/DWT-IMAGE-COMPRESSION/README.md

 The DWTCompression.py file contains the actual functions required to compress and uncompress images with Wavlet Compression

-Heres an overview of function usage for the 4 functions
+Heres an overview of usage for the 4 functions in that file:

 1. ```compress_image(image, level, compression_threshold)```